 This year has been unusual, with the coronavirus pandemic upending all of our lives.
 In keeping with our Core Values (Resilience, Innovation, Sustainability, Education), CCE Schuyler remained flexible and found ways to continue our programs despite restrictions.
 Our virtual classes saw greater attendance than before, and we have lately been offering outdoor & masked programs and helping farmers by distributing masks and hand sanitizer.

 The impact we have in Schuyler County is too broad to summarize in one paragraph.
-Please look at this page which details many of our accomplishments.
+Please look at our IMPACT PAGE which details many of our accomplishments.

 We receive funding from Schuyler County and grants, and this fall we are asking our community to make financial donations so that we can continue our essential work.